AdobeDocs/workfront.en/help/quicksilver/maestro/records/create-records.md

 1. Create Maestro records for the record type you created in the previous step.
 For information, see the section [Create records by manually adding them to a record type](#create-records-by-manually-adding-them-to-a-record-type) in this article.

-1. Create a new connection to an object type from a third-party application for the Maestro record type you created.
-For information,see [Connect record types](../architecture-and-fields/connect-record-types.md).
+1. Create a connection to an object type from a third-party application for the Maestro record type you created.
+For information, see [Connect record types](../architecture-and-fields/connect-record-types.md).

 1. Add records from the third-party application to the Maestro records you created above using the linked record field you created in the previous step.
 For information, see [Connect records](../architecture-and-fields/connect-records.md).

     The following items are created in Maestro:

-    * A read-only Maestro record type that refers to the third-party record type you linked to in the Relationship-type field.
+    * A read-only Maestro record type that refers to the third-party record type you linked to in the connected record field.

       For example, if you connect a Maestro record type to Workfront projects, a read-only record type named "Workfront projects" is created in the same workspace.
     * Read-only records in the third-party record type page.
 The records imported from the third-party application remain read-only and can only be updated in their original application.